 Some cities have gone so far as to claim them a public nuisance.
 In a few states, there have been several lawsuits filed against e-scooter manufacturers for injuries resulting from faulty brakes and wheels, among other malfunctions.
 In Atlanta, a recent law was passed that prohibits e-scooter riders from riding or parking the scooters on the sidewalks.
 Anyone who violates these rules could face a fine of up to $1,000.

 There is no doubt that riding an e-scooter can be dangerous.
 So far, more than 8 deaths have been blamed on e-scooters, and there are have been a countless number of riders that have had to be treated in the emergency room as a result of being injured while riding one.
 Atlanta area hospitals see nearly 100 patients a month for e-scooter related injuries.
-Some of these injuries have been severe involving broken bones and head injuries that can leave a person permanently injured.
+Some of these injuries have been severe involving broken bones, traumatic brain injury and other head injuries that can leave a person permanently injured.
 It has come to point where the Centers for Disease Control recently embarked on study to evaluate the health risks and injuries associated with e-scooters.

 Another big reason why there have been so many injuries is that most people are not wearing helmets, or any safety gear, when riding one.
 When a rider checks-out an e-scooter, there is no option for them to check out a helmet as well.
 And since the decision to ride an e-scooter is usually spontaneous, the rider probably won’t have any safety gear with them to wear for protection.
 E-scooter companies claim to be working on a fix for this problem.
 Riders have also been known to engage in risky behavior while riding, such as riding under the influence or having more than one rider on a scooter at a time.
 While it should be obvious that one should not ride an e-scooter while under the influence of any drug or alcohol, Georgia has enacted a specific law that classifies operating an electric mobility device as another form of a DUI.
 While this law was originally enacted to apply to the popular Segway devices, it could also be applied to e-scooters.